 In addition, please pay attention to all posters, signs and distancing markers at the club.

 Our plan follows the Return to Curling Guidelines released and regularly updated by Curl BC.
 You can find the Curl BC guidelines and other COVID-19 resources at: www.curlbc.ca/resources/covid-19-resources/

 Some key things to remember from the Return to Curling Plan when you come to the club:

 - If you are feeling ill or have been in contact with anyone with COVID-19 symptoms, please stay home.

-- Remember to maintain physical distancing of 2 m (6.5 ft) in all areas of the club.
+- Remember to maintain physical distancing of 2 m (6.5 ft) at all times -- including during your curling games.

-- Wash or sanitize your hands when you arrive and when you leave, and anytime you touch any surfaces at the club.
+- Wash or sanitize your hands when you arrive and when you leave, and anytime you touch any surfaces.